Modeling strategies for speech enhancement in the latent space of a neural audio codec: Experiments

 \subsection{Experimental setup}

 \myparagraph{Dataset} Libri1Mix \cite{librimix} is a single-speaker noisy speech dataset constructed from clean utterances of LibriSpeech \cite{librispeech} combined with noise samples from WHAM! \cite{wham}.
-It covers a range of signal-to-noise ratio (SNR) values between $-6$ and $3$ dB, simulating challenging noisy conditions.
-We use the $\texttt{train-360}$ subset for our experiments, which provides $156$ hours of paired noisy/clean speech for training and $4$ hours each for validation and testing.
+It covers a range of signal-to-noise ratios (SNRs) from $-6$ to $3$ dB, simulating challenging noisy conditions.
+We use the $\texttt{train-360}$ subset for training, which contains $156$ hours of paired noisy/clean speech, and the test and dev subsets for validation and testing, which each contain $4$ hours.

 \myparagraph{NAC} For the NAC model, we resort to Descript Audio Codec (DAC) \cite{DAC}, widely used across similar lines of work.
 We use the 16~kHz variant, which has $N=12$ quantization stages, with each codebook containing $K=1024$ vectors of dimension size $L=1024$, and $T=50$ for one second of audio.
 This model is trained on an extensive dataset of speech, music, and environmental sounds.